rybak/atlassian-tweaks/README.md

 Instructions on how to use user scripts and styles are at the bottom of the README.

-Most of the scripts and styles support only the old-school self-hosted variants of Bitbucket, Jira, and Confluence.
-Some of the scripts and styles support the new cloud-based variants – they are marked as such in their description.
+Half of the scripts and styles support both the old-school self-hosted and the newer cloud variants of of Bitbucket, Jira, and Confluence – they are marked as such in their description.
+Some scripts and styles are no longer applicable to newer cloud variants due to significant UI redesigns.

 ## Bitbucket